GreyMilton/vue-classy-components/README.md

 ## How to Style in a Classy Way

-All visible elements of every component in this package are easy to style with classes.
-This can be done in one, or a combination of, these three ways:
+This component library has specifically been built so that every component is as easy to style as possible.
+All visible elements of every component in this package can be accessed and styled in one of three ways (or a combination of):

 1. Style the class that relates to the target element with a CSS class selector.
-This could be done in a parent component and/or a stylesheet. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'
+This can be done in a parent component and/or a stylesheet. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'

 ```vue
 <template>